State Engineering via Nonlinear Interferometry with Linear Spectral Phases: Theory

 In the case of an NLI consisting of a series of $N$ crystals, the form of $JSA_0$ arises from the structure of the nonlinear crystals individually, and thus is the same for all the crystals in the series provided that they are mutually identical.
 The modulation then arises from choosing the factors $\beta^{(\mu)}$ appropriately for each crystal (where $\mu$ denotes the crystal index).
 By summing up the amplitudes associated with the pair production in each crystal, we obtain the total joint spectral amplitude given by:

 where:

+The index $\mu$ corresponds to the the crystal and the fields (pump, signal and idler) involved in the PDC process taking place in that crystal.
 To find $\beta_j^{(\mu)}$, we note first that for our purposes here, we will consider type-II phase matching such that the pump, signal, and idler photons can be separated by polarization and dichroic optics and then manipulated individually.
 In this case, it is possible to choose materials of length $\ell_{j}^{(\mu)}$ and refractive indices $n_j^{(\mu)}(\omega_j)$ for each crystal indexed $\mu$ and each photon indexed $j$.
 Then we can define a phase $\varphi_j^{(\mu)}(\omega_j)$ specific to each crystal (index $\mu$) and each photon (index $j$) as:

-where $k_j(\omega_j)$ is the wavenumber associated with the dispersion from the nonlinear crystals themselves which does not have an index $\mu$ because of the already noted fact that the crystals are assumed to be identical.
+where $k_j(\omega_j)$ is the wavenumber associated with the dispersion from the nonlinear crystals themselves which does not have an index $\mu$ due to the fact that the crystals are assumed to be identical. $K_j^{(\mu)}$ is the wavenumber associated with the respective time delay, where the time delay is applied by a medium of lengths $\ell_j^{(\mu)}$ and refractive indices $n_j^{(\mu)}(\omega)$.
 The meaning of this term is that a photon with frequency $\omega_j$ passing through the material of the given length and refractive index will have its amplitude modulated by the factor $e^{i\varphi_j^{(\mu)}(\omega_j)}$.
 In the case of the NLI, each photon will then accumulate these factors depending upon which crystal the daughter photon pair was produced within.
-In particular, the modulation factor $\beta^{(\mu)}\equiv\prod_{j}\beta_j^{(\mu)}(\omega_j)$ modulates the joint spectrum according to the factors $e^{i\varphi_p^{(\mu)}(\omega_s+\omega_i)}$ which the pump acquired prior to or upstream of crystal $\mu$ and factors $e^{i\varphi_{s,i}^{(\mu)}(\omega_{s,i})}$ which signal and idler photons acquired following or downstream of crystal $\mu$.
+In particular, the modulation factor $\beta^{(\mu)}\equiv\prod_{j}\beta_j^{(\mu)}(\omega_j)$ modulates the joint spectrum according to the factors $e^{i\varphi_p^{(\mu)}(\omega_s+\omega_i)}$ which the pump acquired ``upstream'' of (prior to passing through) crystal $\mu$ and factors $e^{i\varphi_{s,i}^{(\mu)}(\omega_{s,i})}$ which signal and idler photons acquired ``downstream'' of (following passage through) crystal $\mu$.
 This can be written as:

 We can expand this in terms of Eq. \eqref{eqn5}: